Money, Value & the Sacred

 For there is a wealth that money cannot buy and cannot be, and it is the wealth this corpus has been describing under every name: the integrated self, the faced shadow, the kept silence, the tended fire, the life become whole.
 That wealth is not crystallized life; it is life, lived, and it is the only kind that cannot be spent, cannot be taken, cannot be lost to a market crash or a theft, and cannot, by definition, be bought, because it is made of exactly the hours that money would take from you to get more of itself.
 The free person is not the one with the most frozen time but the one who has thawed it, spent it on living rather than on the endless accumulation of the claim, who knows that the coin holds nothing, that the value was always a faith, and that the truest faith to keep is not in the egregore of money but in the worth of the unpriced and unbuyable life the money was only ever a tool to serve.

-So this is what money is for, and it is the simplest and the hardest teaching the everyday occult offers.
+This is the simplest and the hardest teaching the everyday occult offers.
 Money is your life, crystallized, and you are spending it, every day, whether or not you have chosen how.
 The whole of the work is to choose: to see the god in your pocket for the faith it is, to know that every dollar is an hour of your one existence frozen, and to spend both, the money and the life, awake and on purpose, on the things that are actually worth the hours they cost.
 You will need money; this is no counsel against it.
 But you will not be owned by it, once you know what it is made of, because the grip of Mammon is the grip on a soul that has forgotten its days are numbered, and the soul that remembers cannot be owned by a number.

 Remember what the coin holds, which is nothing, and what you trade for it, which is everything.
 Then spend your life, the real and only wealth, on what is worth it, and let the money be the servant it was always meant to be.
 That is the reclamation, and it is the whole of the freedom, and it was never about the amount.